Native American Hopi Carved Clown Katsina Doll

 Native American Hopi Carved Clown Katsina Doll by Marlin Pinto (1957-2021)

-The Clown (Koshare) Summer Clown, is known by many other names, including Kaisale (Winter Clown), Tsuku (Second and Third Mesa), Koyaala, and Hano (First Mesa).
+The Clown (Koshare) Summer Clown is known by many other names, including Kaisale (Winter Clown), Tsuku (Second and Third Mesa), Koyaala, and Hano (First Mesa).
 The Clown has a complex ceremonial role, giving wisdom and advice as well as poking fun at unacceptable behavior.
 The Clown is said to be a glutton, always overdoing it whether he is making fun of the dancers, trying to get the children to behave during ceremonies, or commenting on Hopi behavior.
 They are generally amusing and do things that no Hopi or anyone else would want to be caught doing.
 They are often depicted with a watermelon.
 This clown seems to be playing his drum and maybe watching a performance of some sort.
 He is ready to hit his drum again as he sings along.
 He holds a gourd rattle in his other hand.
-A spectacular carving by Marlin Pinto who was a perfectionist.
+A spectacular carving by Marlin Pinto who was known to be a perfectionist.

 10.5 in. tall